 The quality of the event and the right mix of food and wine, folklore, tradition have created an event that is eagerly awaited not only by the Uri community but, above all, by tourists.

 In fact, it allows visitors to visit the most representative places in the town, such as churches, ancient dwellings, exhibitions and craft workshops that recall old trades.

-In Sassari, from 16th to 18th September, the event "Weekend Dei Gusti" will be back.
+In Sassari, from 23 November to 3 December, the event Weekend Dei Gusti, delle Arti e dei Mestieri will be back.